galCohen88/arduino/README.md

 # Arduino

-## In the world of VMs and containers, there is something beautiful in embedded encapsulated code
+## In the world of VMs and containers, there is something neat in embedded code

 This is my Arduino projects repository